Top of main content

 Things to consider when buying your first home

-When you own your home it's your responsibility, you may need to cover the costs of any potential problems like burst pipes or damage.
-Although, as a home owner, it's yours - want green and purple walls?
+When you own your home it's your responsibility – you may need to cover the costs of any potential problems like burst pipes or damage.
+Although, as a home owner, it's yours.
+Want green and purple walls?
 Go for it!
 Want to hang plants from the ceiling?
 Why not!
 You really can make that house your home.

-From a financial perspective, one of the best parts of being a home owner is your home loan repayments can be seen as an investment, with each repayment going towards owning your property outright.
+Financially, one of the best parts of being a home owner is your home loan repayments can be seen as an investment, with each repayment going towards owning your property outright.

 The legal talk